aurellieandra/car-management-dashboard/README.md

     updatedAt timestamp
     }

-Alerts after successfully adding and updating data hasn't been added yet, alongside with the modal that is needed for delete's validation.
+Alerts after successfully adding and updating data hasn't been added yet, alongside with the modal that is needed for confirmation before deleting a car data.